Degree Offered

 Degree Progress

-- B.I.S. students are expected to maintain satisfactory progress toward degree completion as determined in consultation with their advisor.
+- B.I.S. students are expected to make satisfactory progress toward degree completion as determined in consultation with their advisor.

 - B.I.S. students are expected to enroll in coursework which applies toward completing the degree requirements of the program.